songchunlin/en/publication/index.md

 ### Posters

 -   **Xingfeng Si**, Stuart L. Pimm, Gareth J. Russell & Ping Ding.
 (2014) Breeding bird turnover on land-bridge islands. *The 26th International Ornithological Congress*, Tokyo, Japan.
 -   **Xingfeng Si** & Ping Ding.
-(2014) Wildlife Monitoring Using Camera Traps in Gutianshan National Nature Reserve, Zhejiang. *The 1st Symposium of Wildlife Biodiversity Monitoring on Camera Traps*, Beijing, China
+(2014) Wildlife monitoring using camera traps in Gutianshan National Nature Reserve, Zhejiang. *The 1st Symposium of Wildlife Biodiversity Monitoring on Camera Traps*, Beijing, China
 -   **Xingfeng Si** & Ping Ding.
 (2012) How long is enough to monitor ground-dwelling animals?
 A case study of minimum trapping effort in Gutianshan National Nature Reserve, eastern China. *The 1st Student Forum on Sci-Tech Innovation of College of Life Sciences at Zhejiang University*, Hangzhou, China.
 -   **Xingfeng Si** & Ping Ding.
 (2012) How long is enough to monitor ground-dwelling animals?
 A case study of minimum trapping effort in Gutianshan National Nature Reserve, eastern China. *The 13th Student Conference on Conservation Science*, Cambridge, UK.